willjgriff/llm-unlearned-ablation/README.md

   <img src="results/rouge-comparison/rouge_comparison_0.6.png" width="48%" alt="ROUGE-L recovery comparison at threshold 0.6" />
 </p>

 ## Discussion

 In the Arditi et al paper the AFT and APO trained models recovered close to completely on the [jailbreak benchmark behaviours](https://huggingface.co/datasets/JailbreakBench/JBB-Behaviors) tested.
 However, when using the same recovery methods here neither IDK-NLL or NPO unlearned models recovered to the same degree.
 This is interesting since the IDK-NLL and NPO unlearning methods are similar in application to the AFT and APO training methods.

-This discrepancy in recovery could be related to the training data used, in this experiment the questions explicitly unlearned by the models are also the questions used to validate recovery, however in the Arditi et al paper, it is unknown but probably unlikely that the questions used to validate recovery were also explicitly used during training.
+This discrepancy in recovery could be related to the validation questions used, in this experiment the questions explicitly unlearned by the models are also the questions used to validate recovery, however in the Arditi et al paper, it is unknown but probably unlikely that the questions used to validate recovery were also explicitly used during training.
 Perhaps these methods do confidently unlearn explicit questions asked of them but not adjacent questions.
 As an extension it would be interesting to fully test steered models with similar questions to the forget set, trained into models, but which are phrased differently.
-Minimal experiments with adjacent forget set questions using the configuration of the models above didn't produce significantly different results.
+However, minimal experiments with adjacent forget set questions using the configuration of the models above didn't produce significantly different results.

+Another reason is that the TOFU fake author profiles are not initially trained into the models to any significant depth, they are just trained using a few epochs of SFT.
+Whereas the information being recovered from the Arditi et al models likely have associations to information from pre-training.
+Therefore these results imply it could be relatively easy to remove shallow representations of data with few connections across the models' network than to remove deeply inter-connected data.

 The IDK-NLL did recover slightly but the NPO models didn't recover at all, even when varying the steering approaches and directions used.
 IDK-NLL basically overwrites previously trained question responses with an "I don't know" response via SFT and gradient descent, which could effectively just gate access to information still present in the model.
 NPO on the other hand gradually diverges from the forget set via gradient ascent without specifying what it should say instead.
 The responses are then coherent but incorrect.
 This could genuinely be removing the accurate responses to forget set questions.
 Both unlearning methods showed linear separability between the forget and retain set questions relative to the refusal direction suggesting recovery could be possible.
 However, since NPO didn't recover, it suggests the direction doesn't represent suppression, at least of the kind investigated here.